fanlidublin/DaysInDublin/Daily_Proverb.md

 - Don't blame others as an excuse for you not working hard enough.
 Unknown

 - It doesn't matter where you start.
 Only that you begin.
 Robin Sharma

+- Always remember that the future comes one day at a time.
+Dean Acheson